 The Board of Education will consider the grievance and will provide the student a written response within ten (10) school days after the next regularly scheduled meeting of the Board, following the meeting of the Board at which the grievance was initially presented.
 The decision of the Board of Education shall be final.

-NOTES:
+NOTE:

 Students/parents wishing to initiate a complaint about a Title I issue should refer to Procedure 08.13451 AP.1.

-Students/parents wishing to initiate a complaint concerning discrimination in the delivery of benefits or services in the District’s school nutrition program should go to the link below or mail a written complaint to the U.S. Department of Agriculture, Director, Office of Adjudication, 1400 Independence Avenue, S.S., Washington D.C.
-20250-9410, or email, program.intake@usda.gov.

-http://www.ascr.usda.gov/complaint_filing_cust.html

 Related Procedures:

 08.13451 AP.1